Survivor Series (2007): Storylines

 The prime storyline on the ECW brand featured ECW Champion CM Punk, John Morrison, and The Miz.
 Morrison and Punk's rivalry revolved over the outcome of their match at Vengeance: Night of Champions, in which Morrison (then known as Johnny Nitro) defeated Punk to win the vacant title.
 Punk sought revenge, but Morrison defeated Punk in two championship matches at The Great American Bash and SummerSlam; however, Punk won the title from Morrison on the September 4 episode of ECW.
-At Cyber Sunday, Miz was voted online by fans to challenge Punk for the ECW Championship, though, Punk defeated Miz to retain his title.
-A Triple Threat match was announced for Survivor Series on the November 13 episode of ECW, in which Punk would defend his title against Morrison and Miz, and the first wrestler to gain a pinfall or submission would win the match and the title.
+At Cyber Sunday, The Miz was voted online by fans to challenge Punk for the ECW Championship, though, Punk defeated The Miz to retain his title.
+A triple threat match was announced for Survivor Series on the November 13 episode of ECW, in which Punk would defend his title against Morrison and The Miz in a triple threat match.

 In a narrative extending to the September 10 episode of Raw, in which Hornswoggle, a dwarf, was announced as Vince McMahon's illegitimate son.
 In this storyline, McMahon did not like the fact that Hornswoggle was his son, and as a result, he promoted matches in which Hornswoggle faced much larger opponents.
 As part of this storyline, McMahon announced that The Great Khali would face Hornswoggle at Survivor Series.
 In a promotional in-ring segment on the episode of SmackDown! before the pay-per-view event, Khali and Hornswoggle weighed in for their match, in which Khali weighed double the weight of Hornswoggle; this was a segment created by McMahon to humiliate his son.
 The event included an inter-brand 5-on-5 Survivor Series elimination tag team match.
 Announced via WWE.com, WWE's official website, Team Triple H (Triple H, The Hardy Boyz (Matt Hardy and Jeff Hardy), Rey Mysterio, and Kane) would face Team Umaga (Umaga, Montel Vontavious Porter (MVP), Finlay, Big Daddy V, and Mr. Kennedy).